auntieyafen/Advanced-Topics-of-Software-Engineering-24-25/README.md

 </code></div></div></pre>

 > **Note:** Replace `your-username` with your GitHub username.
 Make sure you have forked the repository.
+> if you need to you are required to authorize your account when cloning the repo, please choose `SSH` way.
+(Need to create a new key on GitHub)

 ### 2. Create a Virtual Environment